-Prepare For Britain's Skies To Light Up As Halley's Comet Returns In A Blaze Of Glory
+Prepare For Britain's Skies To Light Up As The Remnants Of Halley's Comet Return To Shower The Skies

 Free up your calendars this October because one of the most spectacular visual sights in the UK is about to take place again and we have all the details on exactly when and where you keen stargazers can see the incredible event.